 EDP Team’s Opinions and Solutions

 Note: By “Files and File Transfer Solutions”, I intend to say the files for under file transfer solutions, and the file transfer solutions that I am considering.
+I think that is clear – I would read it that way.

 EDP team is a special inhouse team for implementing file transfer solutions.
+OK, thanks.